-The focus for World Day of Prayer in 2022 is England, Wales and Northern Ireland.
-As a part of World Day of Prayer, Bible Society Northern Ireland (BSNI) are implementing a Whole Family Bible Engagement plan, which will help bring children, young people, families and individuals closer to the Bible and therefore closer to faith in Jesus.
-Churches will be supported by this project to engage with their members, encouraging family Bible reading, and helping adults come to terms with changes and loss from COVID-19.
+As a part of World Day of Prayer 2022, Bible Society Northern Ireland (BSNI) began implementing a Whole Family Bible Engagement plan, which helps to bring children, young people, families and individuals closer to the Bible and therefore closer to faith in Jesus.
+Churches are supported by this project to engage with their members, encouraging family Bible reading, and helping adults come to terms with changes and loss from COVID-19.

 There is a unique opportunity for Bible Society to work across denominations with the Bible, and other engagement resources, to help bring more unity to Christians and society.

 - The population of Northern Ireland is 1.9 million

 - The 2011 UK census showed 40.8% of Northern Irish people identify as Catholic

 - Only17% stated they have no religion or did not state a religion, and members of non-Christian religions were 0.8%.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.